 The classification of your award will be in accordance with the regulations for your programme of study, and will normally be based on the work that you complete at Queen Mary.

 Queen Mary welcomes students from all over the world.
-The College Charter states that our work shall be carried out in a spirit of tolerance, freedom of opinion, mutual concern and community service, and undertakes to avoid discrimination against any person on the grounds of religion, race, sex or politics.
+The College Charter states that our work will be carried out in a spirit of tolerance, freedom of opinion, mutual concern and community service, and undertakes to avoid discrimination against any person on the grounds of age, marital/civil partnership status, sex, disability, race, colour, religious or political beliefs, ethnic or national origin, sexual orientation, transgender status or family circumstances.

 The College has a policy statement on Equal Opportunities in Employment, which we are actively implementing.